wbamberg/idl-reference/docs/nsIAuthPrompt.md

 <tr>
 <td></td>
-<td>dialogText    The title for the dialog.
+<td>text          The text to display in the dialog.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>dialogText    The title for the dialog.
+<td>passwordRealm The "realm" the password belongs to: e.g.
+                      ldap://localhost/dc=test
 </td>
 </tr>

 <tr>
 <td></td>
-<td>dialogText    The title for the dialog.
+<td>savePassword  One of the SAVE_PASSWORD_* options above.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>dialogText    The title for the dialog.
+<td>defaultText   The default text to display in the text input box.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>dialogText    The title for the dialog.
+<td>result        The value entered by the user if OK was
+                      selected.
 </td>
 </tr>